Pradumnasaraf/DDRSS/README.md

 ### ✍️ Commands:

-Bot use (`/`) as a prefix, that's every command will start with a slash (`/`)
+Bot use (`/`) as a prefix, that's every command will start with a slash (`/`).
+Every command is integrated into Discord Slash commands

-- `/ddrss` - to check whether the bot is alive or not.
+- `/ddrss` - to check whether the bot is working or not.

 - `/allcmd` - returns a list of all DDRSS Bot commands.

-- `/serurl <your sharable bookmark URL>` - to set user daily dev rss bookmark url.
+- `/serurl <your sharable bookmark URL>` - will set the user daily dev rss bookmark url.

-- `/bookmarks` - returns all of the user's bookmarked post (latest - 5 post).
+- `/bookmarks` - returns all of the user's bookmarked posts. (latest - 5 post).

 - `/latestbm` - returns the user's latest bookmarked post.

-- `/dailydev` - returns a short description about daily dev
+- `/dailydev` - returns a short description about daily.dev

- - `/searchbm <Keyword>` - search and returns user bookmarked posts matching the specific keyword.
+ - `/searchbm <Keyword>` - search and returns user bookmarked posts matching that specific keyword.

   Eg: `/searchbm Open Source`

 ## ⭐ Features:

-  - **User-specific** - By user-specific it means storing the user data individually with their Discord ID.
+  - **User-specific** - By user-specific it means returing data type varries user to user.
-  - **Slash commands** - Uses Slash commands, directly integrated to message box, we don't need to remember any of the commands.
+  - **Slash commands** - Uses Slash commands, commands are directly integrated to Discord message box, we don't need to remember any of the commands.
 Typing `/` will show up all the commands.

   <p align="center"><img src="https://user-images.githubusercontent.com/51878265/158960622-766606bc-d7d8-45cb-9f76-a14d90cd0c30.png"></p>

-  - **Search function** - User can easily find their Bookmarked blogs with the simple command `/searchbm <Keyword>`
+  - **Search function** - User can easily find their bookmarked posts, with the simple command `/searchbm <Keyword>`
-  - **Error handling** - If a user tried to use the command like `/bm` or `/latestbm` without setting up the URL, the bot will handle that, and prompt you.
+  - **Error handling** - If a user tried to use the command like `/bm` or `/latestbm` without setting up the URL or setting up the wrong URL, the bot will handle that, and prompt them.

   <p align="center"><img src="https://user-images.githubusercontent.com/51878265/158960290-0bd28630-32bd-4b2d-b74f-f614607d1543.png"></p>